Amicus/end-dash/docs/collection.md

 ===========

-What if I have a colletion of models that each need to use the same template?

-Great!
-EndDash lets you render a single template once for every model in a collection.
+In EndDash its easy to render a single template once for every model in a collection.